aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/page-size-and-orientation/_index.md

 ﻿---
 title: Page Size and Orientation
+articleTitle: Page Size and Orientation
+linktitle: Page Size and Orientation
 description: "Aspose.Words for JasperReports use page size and orientation from the input provided for export."
 type: docs
 weight: 140